Technical Documentation

 CommandDescriptionType

-fee topic-creation set <appId> <token> <amount>Set topic creation feeWrite
+fee topic-creation set <appId> <token> <amount>Set the application topic creation feeWrite

-fee message set <appId> <topicId> <token> <amount>Set message fee for a topicWrite
+fee message set <topicId> <token> <amount>Set the message fee for a topicWrite

 Escrow